Skip to main content

 Hon.
 Charles (Chip) Nottingham, JD ’94, principal, Charles D. Nottingham PLLC, a legal, regulatory, and government relations consulting firm; previously commissioner, Virginia Department of Transportation.

 Hon.
-Maureen Ohlhausen, JD ’91, partner, Wilson Sonsini Goodrich & Rosati, Washington, DC; former acting chair and commissioner, Federal Trade Commission; member, GMU Board of Visitors.
+Maureen Ohlhausen, JD ’91, partner, Wilson Sonsini Goodrich & Rosati, Washington, DC; former acting chair and commissioner, Federal Trade Commission.

 Laura B. Ruppalt, JD ’21, associate, Boyden Gray PLLC; previously clerk for Associate Justice Samuel A. Alito, Jr., United States Supreme Court.